(set: $name to

 In preparation for this request, you undertake your university's "interactive process" for requesting disability accommodations.
 Structured over a period of several weeks, you engage in a series of didactic conversations with an Accommodation Response Team (ART) composed of your HR rep, the ADA coordinator, your department chair, your department's curriculum staff support person, and some random quiet guy with a clipboard who bears an ambigiously cheerful title: Deputy Assistant Personnel Manager of Risk Provision and Staff Well-Being Support.

-[[Try again?->You have six seconds]]
+[[Try again?->You have six seconds]]#Abstract

 "Crip Time Travel" winds us through the aggressions of university disability accommodation policies, asking fellow travelers to rethink their relationships with time, documentation, surveillance, and digitality.
 Normalcy mandates clash against crip efforts to create more robust, just infrastructures for supporting disabled students and faculty.
 In this regard, "Crip Time Travel" stories the everydayness of institutional violence in the form of a shitty hypertext game: Through the institution, time merely shifts.
 Time is not given.
 There is no “winning” in the accommodation game.
 If access is the work of risk, then surely it is also the work of reconfiguring institutional tempo/ralities.
 How might we lurch, tic, and stim to/ward these exploded tempos?#Acknowledgments

-This webtext was developed as part of the <a href="https://accessiblefutures.net/" target="_blank">Digital Accessible Futures Lab</a> and the <a href="https://www.disconetwork.org/" target="_blank">DISCO Network</a>, which are supported through funding from the Mellon Foundation.
+This webtext was developed as part of the <a href="https://accessiblefutures.net/" target="_blank">Digital Accessible Futures Lab</a> and the <a href="https://www.disconetwork.org/" target="_blank">DISCO Network</a>.
 We thank members of the DAF Lab and DISCO for their feedback, as well as fellow Computers & Writing attendees who attended our virtual session!#(bg:yellow)[**crip time travel**]

 ##reflections on technoableism and the academy